 Although new teacher interest forms are accepted throughout the year, PTCC prefers that all documents are submitted for consideration for the upcoming academic year by May 1.
 The optimal time to apply to the Concurrent Enrollment Program is between January and March when high school schedules are being developed.

 PTCC understands that schools already participating in the program may learn after May 1 that they need to replace a concurrent teacher.
 Should this occur, please alert the Director of Student Success as soon as possible so that credentials can be reviewed in a timely manner.
 A generous lead time allows schools to address issues that may arise during the teacher application process and allows teachers to complete the required preparatory work before they teach.
 This lead time also allows PTCC and the high schools to make the necessary changes to course listing information.

-As with our college and university faculty, minimum qualifications include graduate education in a focused discipline or concentration to ensure that teachers have a mastery of the major theories, methods, and approaches in a subject area.
+As with our college faculty, minimum qualifications include graduate education in a focused discipline or concentration to ensure that teachers have a mastery of the major theories, methods, and approaches in a subject area.
 Advanced subject expertise also means that teachers are well prepared to help students to apply knowledge beyond typical high school level to important questions and problems.